 - Stacey Robertson, Provost and Vice President for Academic Affairs

-- robbie routenberg, Chief Diversity Officer
+- robbie routenberg, Chief Diversity Officer (former member)

 - Roxana Sammons, Assistant to the Vice President for Enrollment Management